 You can set the default type of link to something more restrictive, while still allowing users to select other types of links as needed.
 This setting can be configured both globally for SharePoint Online and at the site collection level.
 The global setting acts as a default for the site collections.
 As a SharePoint admin, you can change this setting for any site collection.

 This setting does not affect Outlook Web App, Outlook 2016, or Office clients prior to Office 2016.

-To change the setting, navigate to the SharePoint Online admin center:
+To change the setting in the classic SharePoint Online admin center:

 Change the default link type (SharePoint Online global setting)

 Under Default link type choose the option you want to show by default when a user gets a link.

 Under Default link permission choose whether you want the default permission to be view or edit.

 Change the default link type (site collection setting)

 Select the site collection that you want to change, and then select Sharing.

 Under Default link type, clear the Respect default organization setting check box, and then choose the option you want to show by default when a user gets a link.